q3LnIck/BukuQuiz-Apk-File/README.md

 <h1>QuizBook-Apk-File</h1>

 This Repository is made for the purpose to distrbute my Android Project.
-The QuizBook Android App is an app in which users can play quizzes is 10 different categories with nearly 300 questions in total The salient features of the app are:
+The BukuQuiz Android App is an app in which users can play quizzes is 10 different categories with nearly 300 questions in total The salient features of the app are:

 1. Login is provide to the user so that only he can access the App.
 2. Timer for the quiz to make the quizzing more interesting.